SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/basic-form-validations.md

 })
 ```

-Lastly, since this function is completely new we have to invoke it from our JSON form definition:
+Lastly, since this function is completely new, you have to invoke it from your JSON form definition:

 ```typescript